 Always keep the appliances lids and doors closed to prevent accidents.
 For maximum safety, unplug washers and dryers when not in use.
 Always take time to check that the machines are empty before you add clothes and turn them on.

 All laundry products should be stored in a locked or pet-proof cabinet.
 Bleach, stain removers, even detergent can be toxic if consumed.
 Always sweep or wipe up any products that spill onto the machines or the floor.

-Liquid capsules or soft pacs of detergent are particularly dangerous because they look like a toy or bite-sized treat.
+Liquid capsules or soft packs of detergent are particularly dangerous because they look like a toy or bite-sized treat.
 If they are punctured, the product often squirts into the eyes of pets and can cause corneal burns.
 Consult a veterinarian immediately if the single-dose detergents are swallowed.